sycamore-rs/sycamore/docs/versioned_docs/v0.8/getting_started/hello_world.md

 and makes reactivity work.
 Don't worry too much about this now.
 You'll see this again in the [Reactivity](../basics/reactivity) section.

 There it is!
-Trunk just needs one thing to turn this into a website; a html source file to inject the view into.
+Trunk just needs one thing to turn this into a website: an html source file to inject the view into.
 Copy the following code to a file called `index.html` in the root of your crate (alongside `Cargo.toml`):